 "He does not actually, on the whole, do the listening to the messages himself.
 Most of that is done by the journalists themselves," Mr Davies said.

 "Mulcaire's job was to enable them to do that where there's some problem, because he's a brilliant blagger.
-So he could gather information, data from the mobile phone company."'Toe the line'
+So he could gather information, data from the mobile phone company."